A woman walking at the fortress of Ramnous, Greece.

 Friezes from Nemesis Temple, in the conservation area – cognoscoteam

-For the time being, there are no information signs about what you see around you while you walk the town, but the Greek Ministry has promised to add them in the near future.
+For the time being, there are no information signs about what you see around you while you walk the town, but the Greek Ministry has promised to add them soon.
 As you walk you can see intact drainage systems, walls, doorways, streets, sidewalks, and signposts.

 A map the Fortress of Ramnous Acropolis in Athens.